 - APR.
 The card offers an introductory APR of 0% on purchases for 12 months from the date the account is opened.
 The APR is also 0% for 12 months on balance transfers, beginning on the date of the transfer and when transfers are completed within four months from the date the account is opened.
 After the introductory period, the APR for purchases and balance transfers is between 12.99% and 22.99% (variable), depending on your creditworthiness.
 These APRs also vary based on the prime rate.
 There is a penalty APR of up to 29.99%, which is applied to your account if you make a late payment or if a payment is returned.

 - Earn Cash Back.
 You are able to earn 5% cash back in quarterly categories.
-For example, from April to June, you could earn 5% at The Home Depot and home furnishing and home and garden stores.
+For example, from July to September, you could earn 5% at Hilton hotels, car rental agencies, movie theaters and theme parks.
 Purchases outside of the active category earn 1% cash back.
 There is a $300 annual cash back maximum that may be earned, except when shopping with Citi Bonus Cash Center’s 400-plus retailers, which allow unlimited cash back earnings (and average about 5%).

 - Dividend Dollars.
 Cash back is earned in the form of Dividend Dollars.
 You are able to earn a maximum of 300 Dividend Dollars per year (January to December) and can redeem them for checks in $50 increments.
 Dividend Dollars that are earned on purchases through the Citi Bonus Cash Center are not subject to the $300 yearly maximum.
 You also earn $5 cash back on individual balance transfers made of at least $1,500.
 Dividend Dollars do not expire as long as you make a qualifying purchase every 12 months.